kholkinilia/war_of_ages/README.md

 ### How to install

-We don't recommend you to install it because it may harm your health.
+We don't recommend installing it because it may harm your health.
 You are more likely to die than to install it. :(